Hearts Landing Ranch

 22% of California Adults CANNOT GET Mental health support

-Hearts Landing Ranch, award winning 501(c)3, has delivered hope to thousands of individuals and families annually suffering a mental health crisis since 2013.
+Hearts Landing Ranch utilizes Equine-Assisted Mentoring and Psychotherapy an innovative approach to mental health.
+Hearts Landing Ranch, an award winning 501(c)3, has delivered hope to thousands of individuals and families annually who have suffered trauma and need support.

 This is not a "riding program", Hearts Landing Ranch Programs go beyond traditional talk therapy.
 We offer individualized ground based, hands-on, solution-oriented Sessions where Participants discover root cause(s), find and practice solutions in order to move forward in their lives.
 Sessions are designed to bring about words to feelings they might have never expressed.